Be Safe Be Seen

-Applying reflective tape to your backpack, ankles, helmet or bike is a simple and effective way to increase your visibility when the days are shorter.
+Applying reflective tape to your backpack, helmet or bike is a simple and effective way to increase your visibility when the days are shorter.

 If you do not have pedal reflectors, you must wear reflective material when riding at night.
 Increase your side-on visibility with reflectors or lights on your spokes, and tyres with reflective side walls.